vivistar-here/vivistar-here/README.md

 - ⋆🎥 I’m looking to collaborate on culture, art and movements
 - ☕ How to reach me access @vivistar_art
 - ༉‧🍰 Pronouns: she/her/them
-- ༘⋆⭐ Fun fact: i love stars and cartoons
+- ༘⋆⭐ Fun fact: i love stars and cartoons!